The Hanna MultiDrive

-An alternative to using multiple independent generators would be to eliminate the induction-type generators altogether and utilize one or two flywheels as stand-alone permanent magnet synchronous generators (PMSG).
+An alternative to using multiple generators would be to eliminate the smaller generators altogether and utilize the flywheel as a stand-alone, radial-flux generator.
 Powerful magnets will be embedded in the flywheel's outer periphery.
-The generator's 'stator' windings are made up of multiple'C'-shaped, air-cored copper coils which shroud the spinning magnets and will generate utility-scale power for the grid.
-The Hanna MultiDrive will use a specialized, low-speed generating topology which has been designed specifically for wave energy converters.
-The PMSG has the ability to maintain power regardless of fluctuating, low speeds and variable load conditions.
-This technology virtually eliminates the large unwanted magnetic attraction forces that exist in conventional generators.
+The generator's 'stator' windings are made up of multiple'C'-shaped, air-cored copper coils which shroud the spinning magnets to produce utility-scale power for the grid.
+The generator's annular design is a specialized low-speed topology which has been developed specifically for wave energy converters.
+The design virtually eliminates the large unwanted magnetic attraction forces that exist in conventional iron-core generators.

 RETURN TO HOMEPAGE